 Although Asians and Pacific Islanders have been an integral part of Los Angeles life since the mid-19th century – even amidst appalling acts of racism, from the Chinese massacre of 1871 to the internment of Japanese Americans during WWII – this anemic list reveals how slow L.A. developers and bureaucrats have been to honor them with street names.
 Hopefully one day that will change.
 Until then, here’s what I’ve found.

 - Admiral Avenue (Del Rey, Marina del Rey).
-Originally Admiral Togo Avenue, for naval commander Togo Heihachiro.
+Originally Admiral Togo Avenue, for Japanese Navy commander Togo Heihachiro.

 - Astronaut Ellison S. Onizuka Street (DTLA).
 For the Space Shuttle Challenger crew member.

 - Judge John Aiso Street (DTLA).
 For a Burbank-born WWII officer and judge.